vpc-ccg/scTagger/README.md

 # Installation

-To install the needed dependencies, use conda (or mamba for faster environment resolution) to create and activate the needed environment:
+To install the needed dependencies, use conda (or mamba for a faster environment resolution) to create and activate the needed environment:

 ```bash
 mamba env create -f envs/run.yml